hrahimi1983/dms/README.md

 The app skeleton uses a subset of [Foundation](http://foundation.zurb.com/) (v5) CSS framework by default.
 You can, however, replace it with any other library or custom styles.

+Layout JS and CSS you can buy from sprukotechnologies@gmail.com  and copy in webroot css and js Folder to do have a nice and functional lay out